Abrasive belts

 Glass

 Silicon Carbide is used almost exclusively.
-Water is used as a coolant quite frequently to control heat build-up and harmful dust.
+Water is used as a coolant to control heat build-up and harmful dust.
 Grit range is 180 to 320.
 Special cork-based polishing belts are used for final polishing to full clarity.

 Plastic